Skip to main content

 ColumnDescription

-Token StatusCurrent state of the token in the process (ACTIVE, INACTIVE, ABORTED, ON HOLD, DISMISSED, EXPIRED, or TERMINATED).
+Token StatusCurrent state of the token in the process (ACTIVE, INACTIVE, ABORTED, ON_HOLD, DISMISSED, EXPIRED, or TERMINATED).
 Displayed as color-coded tags

 Understanding token status